 1 - Permanent file.
 If a disc file, it is saved in the system file domain.
 If the file is a new or old temporary file on disc, an entry is created for it in the system file directory.
-An error code is returned if a file of the same name already exists in the directory.
+An error code is returned, and the file remains open, if a file of the same name already exists in the directory.
 If the file is an old permanent file on disc, this disposition value has no effect.
-If the file is stored on magnetic tape, that tape is rewound and unloaded and no directory changes are made.
+If the file is stored on magnetic tape, that tape is rewound and unloaded.

 2 - Temporary job file (rewound).
 The file is retained in the user's temporary (job/session) file domain and can thus be requested by any process within the job/session.
-The uniqueness of the file name is checked.
-If a file of the same name exists already, an error code is returned.
-If the file resides on unlabeled magnetic tape, the tape is rewound and unloaded.
-If the file resides on labeled magnetic tape, the tape is rewound but not unloaded.
+If the file is a disc file, the uniqueness of the file name is checked.
+If a file of the same name in the temporary file domain exists already, an error code is returned and the file remains open.
+If the file resides on unlabeled magnetic tape, the tape is rewound.
+If the file resides on labeled magnetic tape, the tape is back-spaced to the beginning of the presently opened file.